 PC 1170(h): If the defendant is convicted of stealing copper materials and he or she does not receive a probation sentence , then the defendant will be allowed to to serve his or her incarceration in a county jail, as opposed to a state prison.
 Also, any jail sentence related to a PC 487j conviction could be split or suspended.
 A split jail sentence means that the defendant may serve some part of that sentence out of jail on work release or house arrest (GPS monitoring).
 A suspended sentence is a jail sentence that might not have o be served at all if the defendant obeys the terms of his or her out of custody sentence.

 Three Strikes Law: PC 487j is not a strike offense per California's Three Strikes Sentencing law.

-CIMT: Theft of copper is consider a crime involving moral turpitude, which means that the crime is inherently wrong or involves deceit.
-Crimes that involve moral turpitude can cause major negative consequences for non US citizens and licensed professional (dentist, teachers, nurses, etc.).
-Non US citizens may be deported or denied reentry into the United States upon an arrest or conviction for a crime involving moral turpitude and licensed professionals may be disciplined by their respective licensing agency (Board, Bar, or Commission).
+CIMT: Theft of copper is considered a crime involving moral turpitude, which means that the crime is inherently wrong or involves deceit.
+Crimes that involve moral turpitude can cause major negative consequences for non-US citizens and licensed professional (dentist, teachers, nurses, etc.).
+Non-US citizens may be deported or denied reentry into the United States upon an arrest or conviction for a crime involving moral turpitude and licensed professionals may be disciplined by their respective licensing agency (Board, Bar, or Commission).